Around 7,000 people held on cruise ship at Italian port over coronavirus fears

 The wife, a 54-year-old Chinese woman, has a fever.
 Her husband has been isolated as a precaution.

-Test results are expected to be in Thursday afternoon, according to Italian media.
+Test results were expected to be in Thursday afternoon, according to Italian media.

 Copyright 2020 CNN.
 All rights reserved.